mowies/composed/README.md

 # composed.sh

+This is a fork of the original composed.sh with some tweaks to support a multi-node setup with per-node folders.

+# Original Readme

 Simplest "GitOps" for Docker Compose.
 This script automates the process of updating and deploying services using Docker Compose.
 It pulls the latest changes from a Git repository, checks for updates in `docker-compose.yml` or `docker-compose.yaml` files, and restarts the affected services.
 Additionally, it sends notifications to a Discord channel if configured.

 ## Prerequisites